-4) Lean more toward unschooling.
+4. Lean more toward unschooling.

-We do a lot of life learning right now.
-I teach through conversation, educational games and shows, baking, hiking, and reading great books.
+I teach mainly through conversation, educational board games and tv shows, baking, hiking, and reading great books.

 The most intentional “school” I do almost every night of the year is faithfully reading one or two chapters of a book to my oldest every night.

 We are also playing a math game called “Sum Swamp” – a game that came in a Chick-fil-a kid’s meal (a useful kid’s meal toy, for once!).
 It’s a game the oldest three can play together without tears or meltdowns, which is rare.

 5) Stop worrying about doing enough.

 I’m lucky to have an oldest who is very advanced in reading, thanks to a homeschool co-op that gave her a jump-start in reading, and who already had the majority of her first grade math mastered halfway through the year.
-I’m not worried about her getting behind.

 If getting behind is a concern for you, especially if you live in a state where the guidelines are more strict, I suggest putting more thought into what intentional learning activities you can work into your days (that a toddler won’t destroy).